Chronic Low Back Pain: Bio-Psycho-Social Model In Physiotherapy Treatment

 - Segmental hinging in backward bending (usually found in L5/S1 region)

-- Pain is provoked in extension loading
+- Pain is a result of extension loading

-- Pain is relieved by reducing spinal lordosis
+- Pain dissipates by reducing spinal lordosis

-Treatment for active extension pattern:
+Treatment for active extension pattern

 - Reduce tone and train relaxation of the spinal extensors